rolandjlevy/node-api-keys/README.md

 - The purpose of this app is to provide the Unsplash API keys to front end apps
 - The keys are in the .env file and not exposed
+- The /json endpoint responds to the requests
 - Here is an [example front-end app](https://repl.it/@rjlevy/html-unsplash-search-getting-api-keys-from-node-app)